 - On 11th of a month, Form GSTR-2A will be made available to the supplier.
 The aggregate amount of tax collected by e-commerce operators in the previous month will be auto populated, based on Form GSTR-8 filed by the e-commerce operators.

 - On 15th of a month, a supplier has to furnish Form GSTR-2, in which the details of tax collected by the e-commerce operator can be accepted or modified.
 The tax collected will be credited to the supplier’s electronic cash ledger on provisional basis, which can be set-off against the tax liability

-- On 21st of a month, Form GST ITC-1 is made available to a supplier.
-Any discrepancy in supplies furnished with supplies reported by the e-commerce operator will be shown.
+- On or before the last date of the month in which matching has been carried out, any discrepancy between supplies reported by the e-commerce operator and suppliers on the platform is made available in Form GST MIS-3 to the supplier.
 The discrepancy must be rectified in the return for the month in which it is communicated.
 If not rectified and the value of supplies furnished by the operator is more than the value furnished by the supplier, the differential amount along with interest will be added to the tax liability of the supplier for the succeeding month.